List of judges of the Hong Kong Court of Final Appeal

 The Court of Final Appeal is Hong Kong's highest court.
 As set out in the Court of Final Appeal Ordinance, the court is composed of the Chief Justice, no less than three permanent judges, and no more than 30 non-permanent judges.
-The Court sits as a bench of five in substantive hearings.
+The Court sits as a bench of five in substantive hearings, which it must be heard by at least one non-permanent judge alongside the Chief Justice and the three permanent judges.

 The judges of the Court of Final Appeal are appointed by the Chief Executive on the recommendation of the Judicial Officers Recommendation Commission, with the appointment of the Chief Justice additional requiring the endorsement of the Legislative Council.
 Permanent judges enjoy life tenure, subject to a retirement age of 70; in exceptional circumstances, the retirement age can be extended to 76.
 However, in September 2025, the tenure of justice Roberto Ribeiro was extended once again for an unprecedented three-year term starting on his 77th birthday, meaning that he will serve as a permanent judge until his 80th birthday.

+As of April 2023, the monthly salary of the Chief Justice and permanent judges are and respectively.